 As regards the output interaction channel, we are focused on developing a proprietary speech synthesis system (text-to-speech and voice transformation), together with the generation of virtual characters (avatars) with natural movements (from MoCap), and the mining and indexing of multimedia data (treatment and the integration of different information modalities: speech, image or text, to name a few).

-There is a myriard of potential applications where natural interaction can be applied, such as: videogames, animated TV series, audiovisual productions, collaborative virtual environments, Smart Cities (e.g. information points), Health (e.g. ergonomics, tele-assistance), applications for aged and disabled users, etc.
+There is a myriad of potential applications where HCI can be applied, such as: videogames, animated TV series or audiovisual productions, to name a few, and general domains of application such as education (e.g. mEducation), Smart Cities (e.g. information points) and Health (e.g. ergonomics, tele-assistance, applications for aged and disabled).